Hi, I'm Hazem!

 Space Cafe — Space Roleplay Community

-The game takes place on a moon-like planet which is procedurally generated.
+The game takes place on a lunar planet which is procedurally generated.
 I loved socializing on Roblox cafe games as a kid, but I also found there was a lack of variety, so I created a cafe where you would least expect it.

 Get Jet — Airline Roleplay Community